AletheiaWareLLC/Wink/README.md

 # Wink

-Wink is framework for developing fault tolerant systems.
+Wink is framework for developing Fault Tolerant Systems with Asynchronous Concurrent Independent Hierarchical Finite State Machine.

 ## Finite State Machine

 A Finite State Machine;
-- Has a Hierarchy of States
+- Has a Hierarchy of States to minimize Code Duplication.
-- Runs Independantly and Concurrently
+- Runs Independently and Concurrently for Fault Isolation.
-- Communicates Asynchronously
+- Communicates Asynchronously to minimize Latency and maximize Throughput.
-- Monitors Lifecycle with a Supervision Tree
+- Monitors Lifecycle with a Supervision Tree.
-- Is uniquely identified by its name and address;
+- Is uniquely identified by its Binary Name and Network Address;
-  - local `:<port>` or `127.0.0.1:<port>`
+  - local `:<port>` or `localhost:<port>` or `127.0.0.1:<port>`
   - remote `<ip>:<port>`

 ### States